Golden age of American animation: Success under Columbia

 In 1948, UPA also found a home for itself at Columbia Pictures and began producing theatrical cartoons for the general public, instead of just using propaganda and military training themes; UPA also earned itself two Academy Award nominations for new cartoons starring The Fox and the Crow during its first two years in production.
 Unlike with Screen Gems, Columbia was much more hands-off in terms of management.
 From there, the UPA animators began producing a series of cartoons that immediately stood out among the crowded field of mirror-image, copycat cartoons of the other studios.
 The success of UPA's Mr. Magoo series made the other studios take notice, and when the UPA short Gerald McBoing-Boing (1950) won an Oscar, the effect on Hollywood was immediate and electrifying.
 The UPA style was markedly different from everything else on movie screens, and audiences responded to the change that UPA offered from the repetition of the usual cat and mouse battles.
-Mr Magoo became the studio's most successful cartoon character.
+Mr. Magoo became the studio's most successful cartoon character.

 By 1953, UPA had gained great influence within the industry.
 The Hollywood cartoon studios gradually moved away from the lush, realistic detail of the 1940s to a more simplistic, less realistic style of animation.
 By this time, even Disney was attempting to mimic UPA.
-1953's shorts Melody and Toot, Whistle, Plunk and Boom in particular were experiments in stylization that followed in the footsteps of the newly formed studio.
+Disney's 1953 shorts Melody and Toot, Whistle, Plunk and Boom in particular were experiments in stylization that followed in the footsteps of the newly formed studio.
 However, UPA suffered a major blow after John Hubley was fired from the studio during the McCarthy Era in 1952, due to suspicions of him having ties to Communism; Steve Bosustow took over, but was not as successful as Hubley, and the studio was eventually sold to Henry Saperstein in 1960.

-Around 1952, Eric Porter, an Australian filmmaker and animator, proposed two cartoons to Columbia featuring his character Bimbo.
-These were rejected and both cartoons are currently in the public domain.

 Feature-length films and decline

-In 1959, UPA released 1001 Arabian Nights starring Mr Magoo, however, this was a failure, as it cost UPA their distribution deal with Columbia Pictures.
-They tried once more in 1962, UPA released Gay Purr-ee with the voice talents of Judy Garland, this time, with a distributor in Warner Bros.
+In 1959, UPA released 1001 Arabian Nights starring Mr. Magoo; however, this was a failure and cost UPA their distribution deal with Columbia Pictures.
+They tried once more in 1962, when UPA released Gay Purr-ee with the voice talent of Judy Garland, this time distributed by Warner Bros.
 While the film was well received, it too was a financial failure.
-In 1964, UPA decided to abandon animation and simply become a distribution company, where they went on to distribute some of the Godzilla movies to America.
+In 1964, UPA decided to abandon animation and simply become a distribution company, going on to distribute some of the Godzilla movies in America.